Having quality photos of your handmade products is everything when selling online.

 This is probably the most common type of shot you see of many products.
-It’s a basic straight on shot of the product primarily taken at eye level.
-It’s usually the main image and I’d recommend it to be your primary image for a listing.
-It’s a simple shot that makes it clear what the product is and attracts customers to click on it to explore more about you product.
+It’s a basic straight-on shot of the product primarily taken at eye level.
+This shot is great to use for your main listing image because it makes it clear what your product is.

 This is a common shot you see a lot with products, especially shoes and furniture because it helps show depth, shape and also other details you may not see with the standard front angle.
 They’re typically shot at eye level but it’s not required.